ActiveState/documentation-public/content/state/commands/clean.md

 ---
-title: "Command: clean"
+title: clean
 ---

-The `clean` command enables you to completely remove the State Tool, any installed languages, and any configuration files.
+Remove the State Tool, any installed languages, and any configuration files.<!--more-->

 ## Usage